Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: Appendix

 Specifically, since we demand that the self-consistent Hartree-Fock solution reproduce the self-consistent solution of the LDA+$U$ solution, the corresponding density matrix $\rho_{i\nu\nu^\prime}$ must be identical in both cases when represented in the same set of Wannier orbitals.
 One can thus take $\rho_{i\nu\nu^\prime}$ directly from the self-consistent LDA+$U$ solution in the Wannier basis.
-Furthermore, if one assumes that the structure of $U_{m m^{\prime\prime}m^{\prime\prime\prime} m^\prime}$ follows the Slater integral~\cite{Slater,Liechtenstein1995}, the entire $U_{m m^{\prime\prime}m^{\prime\prime\prime} m^\prime}$ can be fixed by just two parameters $U_{\text{eff}}$ and $J_{\text{eff}}$.
-Combining $\rho_{i\nu\nu^\prime}$ and $U_{m m^{\prime\prime}m^{\prime\prime\prime} m^\prime}$, the effective Hartree-Fock potential $V^\text{HF}$ can then obtained.
+Furthermore, if one assumes that the structure of $U_{m m^{\prime\prime}m^\prime m^{\prime\prime\prime} }$ follows the Slater integral~\cite{Slater,Liechtenstein1995}, the entire $U_{m m^{\prime\prime}m^\prime m^{\prime\prime\prime}}$ can be fixed by just two parameters $U_{\text{eff}}$ and $J_{\text{eff}}$.
+Combining $\rho_{i\nu\nu^\prime}$ and $U_{m m^{\prime\prime}m^\prime m^{\prime\prime\prime} }$, the effective Hartree-Fock potential $V^\text{HF}$ can then obtained.

-In addition, orbital dependent $J_m$ in $H^{\text{eff}}$ can be straightforwardly obtained from the local site energy difference of Nd $d$-orbitals between spin-up and spin-down, when the $\frac{3}{2}$-spin $\mathbf{S}_i^f$ of the $f$-orbitals are all set to be along the spin-up direction.
-Finally, the remaining intra-atomic hopping parameters $t_{ii mm^\prime}$ and site energy $\epsilon_m$ is then obtained by subtracting $V^\text{HF}$ from the intra-atomic part of $H^{\text{LDA}+U}$.
+In addition, orbital dependent $J_m$ in $H^{\text{eff}}$ can be straightforwardly obtained from the local site energy difference of Nd $d$ orbitals between spin up and spin down, when the $\frac{3}{2}$ spin $\mathbf{S}_i^f$ of the $f$ orbitals are all set to be along the spin up direction.
+Finally, the remaining intraatomic hopping parameters $t_{ii mm^\prime}$ and site energy $\epsilon_m$ are then obtained by subtracting $V^\text{HF}$ from the intraatomic part of $H^{\text{LDA}+U}$.